Skip to content

 • Migrating prompts between different models or providers

-1. Understand requirements - Define task, success criteria, constraints, edge cases
+1. Understand requirements — Define task, success criteria, constraints, and edge cases

 2. Design initial prompt — Choose pattern (zero-shot, few-shot, CoT), write clear instructions